6 Life & Leadership Lessons Pastors Can Learn From Children's MinistryNov 25, 2020

-Welcome to Episode 7 of the More Than a Pastor Show.
-In this episode, I share Six Life & Leadership Lessons for Pastors from Children’s Ministry.
+In this episode of the More Than a Pastor Show, I share Six Life & Leadership Lessons Pastors Can Learn From Children's Ministry.

 Are you at a crossroads right now in your life and ministry...not sure which direction to go?
 Are stress, financial strain, or unrealized dreams weighing you down or frustrating you?